-The testing and assurance activities conducted on MiR, GiR and CiR supported a conclusion by Barclays that the Group's capabilities are effective and comply with the MG&C Objective.
+The testing and assurance activities conducted on MiR, GiR and CiR supported a conclusion by Barclays that the Group's capabilities are effective and continue to comply with the MG&C Objective.

-6. Barclays' resolvability accountability and assurance
+7. Barclays' resolvability accountability and assurance

-6.1 Governance
+7.1 Governance

-A programme governance structure has been implemented to help ensure effective co-ordination of the work to improve resolvability across Barclays globally and appropriate oversight by the BPLC, BBPLC and BBUKPLC Boards and respective Board Risk Committees.
+governance structure has been implemented to help ensure effective coordination of the work to improve resolvability across Barclays globally and appropriate oversight by the BPLC, BBPLC and BBUKPLC Boards and respective Board Risk Committees.
 The Boards of BBI and BUSLLC are engaged in relation to local resolution activities in the EU and the US, respectively.
-Barclays has allocated the prescribed responsibility under the UK's Senior Managers Regime for developing and maintaining the firm's recovery plan and resolution assessment to the Group Finance Director, as the overall Accountable Executive (AE) for RRP and a member of the BPLC Board. with supporting responsibilities allocated to the BBUKPLC CFO and the BBPLC CFO.
+Barclays has allocated the prescribed responsibility under the UK's Senior Managers Regime for developing and maintaining the firm's recovery plan and resolution assessment to the Group Finance Director (GFD), as the overall Accountable Executive (AE) for RRP and a member of the BPLC Board, with supporting responsibilities allocated to the BBUKPLC Chief Financial Officer (CFO) and the BBPLC CFO.
+The GFD and Group Chief Risk Officer are co-AEs for Barclays resolvability arrangements under the RAF.

-At a programme level, the Group RRP team is responsible for setting direction and requirements for the programme, overseeing the activities of workstreams (described below) and aggregating and reporting a single view of resolvability to Group and Material Subsidiary Boards, Board committees and executive-level committees, working with the workstreams and US and EU RRP teams as required.
-At a working level, 10 workstreams, one for each barrier22 to resolution identified by the BoE, were established to develop the Group's resolution capabilities across all relevant legal entities and were each subject to robust governance.
-The workstreams were each overseen by at least one senior AE, who was accountable for removing the barrier to resolution in line with policy requirements and reported to (i) Group and Material Subsidiary senior management and Boards via the RRP team's programme-wide updates and (ii) existing local business as usual governance channels as appropriate.
+The Group RRP team is responsible for setting direction and overseeing the activities of resolvability workstreams (described below) and aggregating and reporting a single view of resolvability to Group and Material Subsidiary Boards, Board committees and executive-level committees, working with the workstreams and US and EU RRP teams as required.

+At a working level, 10 workstreams, one for each barrier27 to resolution identified by the BoE, were initially established to develop the Group's resolution capabilities across all relevant legal entities and were each subject to robust governance.
+Since implementation, the workstreams are responsible for maintaining and testing the resolution capabilities.
+The workstreams are each overseen by at least one senior AE, who is accountable for maintaining the capabilities to resolution, and enhancing these as required, in line with policy requirements and report to (i) Group and Material Subsidiary senior management and Boards via the Group RRP team's updates and (ii) existing local BAU governance channels as appropriate.

-A framework of internal attestations of compliance with the relevant BoE requirements for each workstream, supported by the testing and assurance activities conducted, provides confirmation by Barclays' senior management that Barclays' resolution capabilities, for each barrier to resolution identified by the BoE, meet the requirements established by the BoE.
+A framework of internal attestations of compliance with the relevant BoE requirements for each workstream, supported by the testing and assurance activities conducted, provides confirmation to Barclays' senior management that Barclays' resolution capabilities, for each barrier to resolution identified by the BoE, meet the requirements established and outcomes expected by the BoE

-Barclays has in particular taken into account the needs of BBUKPLC, as the Group's ring-fenced bank, in the development of its resolution capabilities and has ensured its involvement throughout the process by way of the following:
+Barclays has in particular taken into account the needs of BBUKPLC, as the Group's ringfenced bank, in the development of its resolution capabilities and has ensured its involvement throughout the process by way of the following:

-- BBUKPLC-specific governance from the outset of the resolvability programme, including oversight from the BBUKPLC Board and BBUKPLC Board Risk Committee, enabling BBUKPLC's senior management and Board to shape, oversee and challenge resolvability work; - identification of BBUKPLC AEs (for relevant impediments) and involvement of BBUKPLC internal stakeholders at the working level within relevant workstreams; and - terms in the attestations of BBUKPLC AEs specifically addressing BBUKPLC capabilities.
+- BBUKPLC-specific governance from the outset of the resolvability programme, including oversight from the BBUKPLC Board and BBUKPLC Board Risk Committee, enabling BBUKPLC's senior management and Board to shape, oversee and challenge resolvability work; - identification of BBUKPLC AEs (for relevant impediments) and involvement of BBUKPLC internal stakeholders at the working level within relevant workstreams; - terms in the attestations of BBUKPLC AEs specifically addressing BBUKPLC capabilities.

-Pursuant to these processes, no conflict of interests arising between the Barclays Bank UK Group and the Group has been identified.
+Pursuant to these processes, no conflict of interests arising between the Barclays Bank UK Group and the Group have been identified.